composablesys/collabs/docs/src/guide/gotchas.md

 You might be tempted into doing this because you are trying to set the initial value of a `Collab`.
 E.g., perhaps when creating a new collaborative text document, you want to insert some placeholder text.
 To accomplish this, you can do one of the following:

 - If the data structure is created by a specific user (e.g., they clicked an "Add Document" button), you can create the data structure and then perform the initial operations _on that user only_.
-Generally, creation methods like `CBasicSet.add` return the created data structure, making this easy.
+Generally, creation methods like `CSet.add` return the created data structure, making this easy.
 - For some data structures, you can specify their initial value using constructor arguments.
 Adding these to all built-in data structures, or providing a simpler workaround, is a work-in-progress (see [this issue](https://github.com/composablesys/collabs/issues/154)).

 ## Adding Event Listeners during Events